YeonwooSung/ai_book/DistributedTraining/README.md

 - ZeRO-Stage 1: Partition optimizer states across data parallel workers.
 - ZeRO-Stage 2: Partition optimizer states and gradients across data parallel workers.
+- ZeRO-Stage 3: The 16-bit model parameters are partitioned across the processes.

-- ZeRO-Offload: Offload optimizer states and gradients to CPU memory.
+Also, there is an awesome optimizer in ZeRO called ZeRO-Offload, which is an optimizer that offloads states and gradients to CPU memory.

 By using pure PyTorch DataParallel, you will face with CUDA Out of Memory error when you try to train a model with 1.4 billion parameters on a single GPU.
 However, by using ZeRO-Stage 1, you can train a model with 100 billion parameters on a single GPU.
 By using ZeRO-Stage 2, you can train a Data Parallel model with up to 200 billion parameters on a single GPU.